What is Hierarchical Clustering in Python?

 unsupervised learning,Independent variables and dependent variable

-We try to divide the entire data into a set of groups in these cases.
-These groups are known as clusters and the process of making these clusters is known as clustering.
+In these cases, we try to divide the entire data into a set of groups.
+These groups are known as clusters, and the process of making them is known as clustering.

 clustering

 This technique is generally used for clustering a population into different groups.
-A few common examples include segmenting customers, clustering similar documents together, recommending similar songs or movies, etc.
+A few common examples include segmenting customers, clustering similar documents, recommending similar songs or movies, etc.

-There are a LOT more applications of unsupervised learning.
-If you come across any interesting application, feel free to share them in the comments section below!
+There are many more applications of unsupervised learning.
+If you come across any interesting ones, feel free to share them in the comments section below!

-Now, there are various algorithms that help us to make these clusters.
-The most commonly used clustering algorithms are K-means and Hierarchical clustering.
+Various algorithms help us make these clusters.
+The most commonly used clustering algorithms are K-means and Hierarchical clustering

 Why Hierarchical Clustering?

 We should first know how K-means works before we dive into hierarchical clustering.
-Trust me, it will make the concept of hierarchical clustering all the more easier.
+Trust me, it will make the concept of hierarchical clustering much easier.

 Here’s a brief overview of how K-means works: